gmiejski/allegro_ab_tests/README.md

 | 15000  | 1  | 2  | 2  | 0  | 115 | 0.00% | 1000/s | 183 |

 It can be easily configured to check performance of other cases also.

+Jmeter test file can be found here (and easily opened in jmeter to run): \src\test\jmeter\ABTest.jmx

 ##Things to improve
 -------